March 8, 2022

 With the trail temporarily flattening out here, I detoured around the rangers so they had plenty of room to do their work.
 I was now on the edge of Manning Camp and passing by the established forest campsites with metal fire pits and long logs for campers to sit by the fire.

-It was a nice campground for those who planned to stay the night here.
-But it was only 1:30 pm, and I definitely wanted to camp at much lower elevation!
+It was a nice campground for those who planned to stay the night up there.
+But it was only 1:30 pm, and I 100% wanted to camp at a much lower elevation!
 Even in the early afternoon, it was super cold up at Manning Camp.

 A bit further up, I could see the log cabin built in 1905 by Levi Manning (the former Surveyor General of the Arizona Territory and mayor of Tucson).
 According to a nearby sign, Manning and his family spent several summers up here, raising vegetables and cattle, and escaping the desert heat.

 Once the mountain became part of the national forest though, the Manning family abandoned the historic log cabin.
-And these days, it’s primarily used by fire and trail crews, researchers, and park rangers.
+These days, it’s primarily used by fire and trail crews, researchers, and park rangers.

-Back behind the cabin, I found some some picnic tables and empty horse stalls surrounded by tall pine trees.
+Back behind the cabin, I found some picnic tables and empty horse stalls surrounded by tall pine trees.
 But even when I settled into a spot in some direct sunlight to eat lunch, the temperature couldn’t have been more than 45-50°F up here.
-Now that I was not longer moving, I had to pull my jacket, beanie hat and gloves out of my pack just to stay warm.
+Now that I was no longer moving, I had to pull my jacket, beanie hat, and gloves out of my pack just to stay warm.

-After eating, I found another trail register up by the cabin, and flipped it open to add my name to the ledger.
-It contained all the same names as before, but this register had a new column – the time of day visitors passed though the campground.
+After lunch, I found another trail register up by the cabin and flipped it open to add my name to the ledger.
+It contained all the same names as before, but this register had a new column – the time of day visitors passed through the campground.

 I scanned the names written above mine.
 Cheez-it had been here just a few hours ago.
 And Ratio was here at 7 am this morning.
 Perhaps I’d catch up and meet one or both of them in the next few days.
 For now, I was the only hiker up here at Manning Camp though.
 Just me and the rangers cutting their fallen trees.

-Manning Camp’s water spigot was still turned off for the season, so I needed to grab some water from the fast-moving creek down behind the horse corrals.
+Manning Camp’s water spigot was still turned off for the season, so I was relegated to grabbing some water from the fast-moving creek down behind the horse corrals.
 I probably shouldn’t have been surprised to learn the water was wicked cold as I dipped my water bladder in for two fresh liters.
-Everything about this high altitude camp was like an icebox!
+Everything about this high-altitude camp was like an icebox!

 TO THE BOUNDARY

-Throughout my climb from the park’s southern boundary, I’d been focused on just getting up to Manning Camp by 3:30 pm.
-I figured that should give me enough time to hike all the way to the northern boundary before dark.
-But now I was ahead of schedule.
+Throughout my climb from the park’s southern boundary, I’d focused my efforts on just getting up to Manning Camp by 3:30 pm.
+I figured that cut-off would give me enough time to hike back down to the northern boundary before dark.
+Yet I was ahead of schedule.
 I would have little problem making it the final miles in time.

-I still had a few obstacles to get past before I made it to camp though.
+I still had a few obstacles to get past before I made it to camp tonight.
 First off, I wasn’t at the top of the pass yet.
-Manning Camp was nearly a 1.5 miles from the highest point I’d need to climb for the day.
+Manning Camp was nearly 1.5 miles from the highest point I’d need to climb for the day.

 As I marched forward, more and more snow appeared around me and occasionally across the trail.
 Once again, deer emerged from the forest without a care in the world.
 Living in a national park probably has its perks.

 Once I made it to the pass next to Mica Mountain’s summit, a new challenge emerged — navigating the snow on the north side of the pass.
-I was beginning to realize that the north side of all these mountains was often covered in snow.
+It seemed that the north side of all these mountains in Arizona were covered in snow.
 And today was no exception!

 I don’t mind a bit of snow here and there, but it was still icy in places.
-And navigating an icy trail while going downhill always had a bit of a treacherous aspect to it.
-At least the views were nice though.
-And I had the benefit of hiking this stretch during the warmest part of the day, when the conditions were far less icy than early in the morning.
+Navigating an icy trail while going downhill always had a bit of a treacherous aspect to it.
+But, at least the views were nice.
+Plus, I had the benefit of hiking this stretch during the warmest part of the day when the conditions were far less icy than early in the morning.

 Once I dropped down low enough for the majority of the snow to fade away, it was only about an hour longer until I got to the park’s boundary.

-I’m not sure why there was a gate across the trail here, but as I pressed forward through the metal barrier, I felt like a weigh being removed from my shoulders.
-All day long, my focus was on getting through the park without stopping.
+I’m not sure why there was a barrier across the trail here, but as I pressed forward through the metal gate, I felt like a weight being removed from my shoulders.
+All day long, my focus was on getting through the 18 miles of the park without stopping.
 And now I had the freedom to camp anywhere I wanted once again!!
-It was only 4:15pm though, so I was fairly certain I could push a few more miles north before dark.
+It was only 4:15 pm, though, so I was fairly certain I could push a few more miles north before dark.

 As the trail continued to descend, I was captivated by a series of rocky outcroppings nearby.
 They had some sort of stripes or stains across them that reminded me of a tie-dyed piece of fabric.